Denied their medal ceremony, U.S figure skaters are leading an anti-doping movement

 Asked what those things are, he replied: “What’s been plaguing our sport for the last however many years.”

 It seems an odd group to be taking a stand against doping in the Olympics.
 American figure skaters have won two bronze and now a silver in three Olympic team events.
 Aside from stars such as Nathan Chen and Vincent Zhou, the U.S. skating team is not filled with big names or prominent voices.
-But the attention that has come with the denial of their medals and the international outrage over the CAS ruling last week allowing Valieva to skate in the women’s individual competition has given the U.S. team a platform it didn’t expect.
+But the attention that has come with the denial of its medals and the international outrage over the CAS ruling last week allowing Valieva to skate in the women’s individual competition has given the U.S. team a platform it didn’t expect.

 “This is an opportunity for this sport to take strides and it would be a shame if it gets buried under the rug,” Donohue said.
 “One of the main points [is] to put pressure [on the IOC], like: The world is watching, and we have a chance to stand for something more than just one Games, but for the future of the integrity of the sport.”